Phytoestrogens Mimic Estrogen

 Sunflower Seeds (this includes getting rid of sunflower oil and getting rid of safflower oil (botanical family same))

 Sunflower seeds contain coumestrol.
 Sunflower seeds given to the mother rat effected permanent reproductive problems in the rat pups.
-Female rat pups whose mother ate sunflower seeds after being fully grown did not ovulate.
-Male rat pups whose mother ate sunflower seeds had altered mounting behavior and fewer ejaculations.
-Neonatal rats and immature rats exposed to sunflower seeds had premature estrous cycles.
-Patients with hormone imbalance should not take sunflower and safflower.
+Female rat pups whose mother was given low doses of coumestrol, after being fully grown, did not ovulate.
+Male rat pups whose mother was given low doses of coumestrol had altered mounting behavior and fewer ejaculations.
+Maybe patients with hormone imbalance should not take sunflower and safflower.

 Queen Anne's lace (wild carrot)